eao197/so-5-5/README.md

 For more detailed info about cmake build system for SObjectizer and avalable params see dev/cmake/CmakeQuickHowto.txt

-NOTE. cmake is experimental building solution for SObjectizer, not supported by SObjectizer developers.
+NOTE. cmake is experimental building solution for SObjectizer, partly supported by SObjectizer developers.
 The project files for CMake are contributed by users.
 Official building tool is Mxx_ru.
 For more info see README (without .md) file.